Please be aware that due to Covid-19 the application deadline date has been extended from 30 June 2020 until 31 August 2020.

-Please be aware that as a consequence of the current Coronavirus (COVID-19) situation Redress Applications may take a little longer to process than normal.
-The Redress Team wish to apologise and assure applicants that their applications will be processed as quickly as circumstances allow.
+Please also note that redress applications made take a little longer to process than normal.
+The Redress Team wish to apologise and assure applicants that their applications will be processed as quickly as possible.

 About the Scheme